 Everyone has to introduce themselves to the group and tell two truth facts about themselves and one lie.
 The group then has to guess which one is a lie.
 You can even vote.
 The game is a good ice breaker if people don’t know each other well.

 Game #2: Seven

 People stand in a circle and count.
 The first person says 1, the second says 2 and so on.
-When it number 7 comes up and its multiples (14-21-28-35 etc.), the person has to clap and be silent.
-If they say the word, they’re out.
-To make the game more difficult, you can change the number or introduce new moves.
+When number 7 comes up and its multiples (14-21-28-35…), the person has to clap instead of saying the number.
+If they say the number, they’re out.
+To make the game more difficult, you can change the number or introduce new moves (eg. jump).

 Game #3: Action Intros

 Each person says their name, adds an adjective that starts with the first letter of their name, and acts out that adjective.
 For example, a person named Bill will say “I am Bossy Bill” and act like a boss.
 The point of the game is to have fun and learn people’s name.

 Each person has to talk on some topic for 60 seconds non-stop, without a pause.
 Choose a fun topic and let people have fun.

 For the main game, you’ll need materials and/or handouts, depending on the game.
 These games typically last around 30 minutes and longer, but you can always extend the deadline if you see people enjoy.

 After each game, make sure you have a wrap-up discussion where you’ll talk about their collaboration process, decision making, what they learned, and how would they improve the process.

 The team’s job is to survive as long as they can.
 To help them survive, they get a list of 15 items and they have to rank each item according to how important they think it is.